Since she was a child, she saw colors in sounds

 what brought her to life.

-There was an untouchable, indescribably profound piece of sadness
+There was an untouchable, indescribably profound piece of sadness in the very heart of anything she'd do,

 after she realized that's not how the real world works,